ccdale/cruel/README.md

 ## Card Caching

-The card images are resized currently resized to 140 pixels high by 100 pixels wide.
-The size is set in a global variable `cardsize` in [main.py](src/cruel/main.py#33) as a tuple, with 2 other convenience globals of `cardheight` and `cardwidth`.
-This requires that all modules that use sizing are called from [main.py](src/cruel/main.py) and not accessed stand-alone.
+The card images are by default resized currently to 140 pixels high by 100 pixels wide.
+The size is set in an optional variable `cardsize` in the call to the cardImage function in [image.py](src/cruel/image.py#63) as a tuple.

-As each card is used it will be resized by the [cardImage](src/cruel/image.py#61) method and stored in the cache directory `~/.cache/cruel/{size}/`.
+As each card is used it will be resized by the [cardImage](src/cruel/image.py#63) method and stored in the cache directory `~/.cache/cruel/{size}/`.
 This directory will be automatically created.

 The intention is to have some form of dynamic sizing dependent on window size in